temporalio/documentation/blog/good-compliance-programs-do-not-require-fancy-platforms.md

 * Identifies any gaps of coverage
 * Analyzes evidence to determine whether the organization is adhering to their Control Statements

-**The report**
+## The report

 The auditor then issues a report.
 In their report, they include their assessment of the Controls and evidence, as well as a "system description" of the organization that describes the company and its products in a fairly high degree of detail.

 The report that the auditor issues is—more often than not—an extremely comprehensive analysis and honest view of the organization and how it operates.

-**Conclusion**
+## Conclusion

-**In recent years, a compliance report (such as SOC 2) has become a cornerstone factor in whether a customer decides to place their trust in the organization.
+**In recent years, a compliance report (such as SOC 2) has become a cornerstone factor in whether a customer decides to place their trust in the organization**.
-In a lot of cases, many businesses won't even consider a B2B relationship if the other business is not compliant within a framework.**
+In a lot of cases, many businesses won't even consider a B2B relationship if the other business is not compliant within a framework

 That is why you should care.
 If your organization is compliant within a framework, it is following best practices to the best of its abilities, and thus your customers can feel good about placing their trust with you.